Lomandra effusa: Taxonomic History

 The genus for Lomandra effusa was transferred from the genus classification Xerotes to the proper classification for these native Australian plants considered to be Lomandra.
 This was due to it once being considered as part of the same family of Xanthorrhoea as it has much in common.

 Modern classification and common names

 The binomial classification of this native Australian plant is Lomandra effusa, commonly referred to as iron grass, scented mat-rush, Cocky’s bootlace, Xerotes effusa and Xerotes fragrans.

-The species Lomandra effusa has membrane bound organelles and so is classified as part of the domain Eukaryota using the three-domain system.
-It has cell walls and is an autotroph with photosynthetic chloroplasts and is a flowering seed plant which makes it an angiosperm in the Plantae kingdom.
-Lomandra effusa belongs to the Tracheophyta phylum as it is a land plant with vascular bundles to transport food and nutrients around the plant.
-It also belongs to the class Magnoliopsida as it is a flowering plant defined within different systems as either dicotyledons or angiosperms and is recognised as part of the superorder of Lilianae commonly referred to as the unranked clade monocots.
 Lomandra effusa is part of the Asparagales order in which most are herbaceous perennials with six tepals and up to six stamens and the family Asparagaceae often treated as Lomandraceae or Liliaceae.
 Using the APG III system, it also belongs to the subfamily Lomandroideae derived from the genus name Lomandra that the species effusa belongs.
 In addition, Lomandra effusa is part of the Lomandra series Sparsiflorae, as is its close relative Lomandra marginata, as they possess narrow bracts that do not surround the pedicel.